arjun-majumdar/CNN_Classifications/README.md

-# CNN_Classifications
-Convolutional Neural Networks for image recognition and classification
+# Convolutional Neural Network Classifications

-In this repository, I will update common architectures of CNN for different types of image recognition and classifications.

-"LeNet_5_MNIST_CNN" Jupyter Lab notebook refers to MNIST dataset classification using LeNet-5 CNN architecture as proposed in the paper "Gradient-Based Learning Applied to Document Recognition" by LeCun et al. using TensorFlow 2.0

-"LeNet_5_MNIST_CNN_classification_GradientTape_implementation" Jupyer Lab notebook performs LeNet-5 CNN classification for MNIST dataset using TensorFlow 2.0 "GradientTape" API
+Repository to contain common CNN architectures using TensorFlow 2 and PyTorch.